David-OConnor/pyflow/README.md

 - If multiple Python installations are found, it allows the user to select the desired one to use for each project.
 This is a notable problem with `Poetry`; it may pick the wrong installation (eg Python2 vice Python3), with no obvious way to change it.
-Where existing tools expect you to manage environments, this one abstracts it away.

 - Multiple versions of a dependency can be installed, allowing resolution of conflicting sub-dependencies, and using the highest version allowed for